 I parked the scooter back in its chalk outline scooter cage.
-The app made me scan the code, take a photo of the helmet, scan the surrounding area, a photo of where I parked the scooter.
+The app made me scan the code, scan the helmet, scan the surrounding area, and take a photo of where I parked the scooter.
 It told me my card was going to be charged later.
 Whatever.
 It asked me to leave a review.
 I gave 1 star, wrote "wheels are clapped" and submitted my review.